-Families are required to provide all Centrelink information, as requested on the enrolment form, to be eligible for reduced fees.
-Full fees will be charged until the service receives current and correct information from the family.
+Families are required to provide all personal information, as requested on the enrolment form, to be eligible for reduced fees.
+Full fees will be payable without the subsidy until the service receives current and correct information from the family such as CRNs and that information has been acknowledged by Centrelink.

-Credit for fees already paid will be made in accordance with the Australian Government's Child Care Service Handbook.
+Credit for fees already paid will be made in accordance with the Australian Government's Child Care Provider Handbook.

-All CCS records will be kept for 3 years from the last entry on the record in accordance with the Australian Government's Child Care Service Handbook.
+All CCS records will be kept for 7 years from the last entry on the record in accordance with the Australian Government's Child Care Provider Handbook (see Policy 10.28).